After-the-End-of-All-Things/game/CONTRIBUTING.md

 ## Writing Code

 The most obvious way to directly contribute is to write code.
 You can do this by forking the repository, making your changes, and then submitting a pull request.
 If you're not sure what to work on, check out the [issues](https://github.com/After-the-End-of-All-Things/game/issues) or the [project board](https://github.com/orgs/After-the-End-of-All-Things/projects/1).
+You can specifically look for [good first issue](https://github.com/After-the-End-of-All-Things/game/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22good+first+issue%22) issues or if you're more acquainted with the codebase, the [help wanted](https://github.com/After-the-End-of-All-Things/game/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22help+wanted%22) issues.

 ## Creating Content